nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)
    <br>

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g., typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all students.